renkun-ken/pipeR/README.md

 plot(diff(log(sample(rnorm(10000,mean=10,sd=1),size=100,replace=FALSE))),col="red",type="l")
 ```

-But with this package, which provides various operators for chaining commands with two forward-piping mechanisms: first-argument piping and dot piping, you have two more ways to write the procedure in the logical order of data transformation and manipulation.
+But with this package, which provides various operators for chaining commands with two forward-piping mechanisms: first-argument piping and free piping, you have two more ways to write the procedure in the logical order of data transformation and manipulation.

 With the first-argument pipe operator `%>%`, you may write: